1. Home

 How to know when you need adventure travel insurance

 Whether you need adventure travel insurance depends on what you’ll be doing on your holiday.
 Lower-risk activities like snorkelling are often covered by standard travel insurance, but higher-risk ones like skydiving probably aren't.
+This is where activity insurance would come in, or even something like high-risk travel insurance.

 If you're planning a regular holiday that also includes a couple of activities, you may be fine with standard travel insurance – as long as your chosen insurer covers your planned activities.
 This means that, ideally, you should plan your activities in advance to make sure they’re covered.